maybebyte/anthesis/freebsd-entertainment-center.md

 1. Flash the image to a USB drive.

-1. Ensure needed peripherals are connected (keyboard + monitor, a way to connect to the Internet, and whatever else you might need), then boot from the USB drive and go through the installation procedure.
+1. Boot from the USB drive and go through the installation procedure.

 ## After installation